-Peer review: Proposals for JRPs will be reviewed according to standard international peer review procedures, jointly organised by the SNSF and the NRF.
-External experts conduct a peer review of the applications, verifying the scientific quality of JRPs.
+Peer review: Proposals for JRPs will be reviewed according to standard international peer review procedures, jointly organised by the SNSF and the NRF, including international as well as Korean reviews.
+External experts conduct a peer review of the applications, evaluating the scientific quality of JRPs.

 Evaluation panel: An evaluation panel will be set up, composed of experts proposed by the SNSF and the NRF.
-Based on the peer reviews, the evaluation panel will assign one of six ratings to each project.
-The panel members' funding recommendations will include a rationale.
-Priority will be given to applications in the highest categories regardless of the research area.
+Based on the peer reviews and the panel members' own assessment, the evaluation panel will rate and rank the proposals.
+The panel members' recommendations will include a rationale for the rating.

-Decision: The joint evaluation panel will select the proposals to be funded.
-At the SNSF, the funding recommendation will need to be approved by the Specialised Committee for International Co-operation and the Presiding Board, and submitted to SERI for approval.
-At the NRF, the funding recommendation will need to be approved by MSIT for final decision.
-Through this procedure the projects will be considered as approved by the Joint Committee.
+Decision: The 12 highest-ranked proposals will be funded, regardless of the research area.
+At the SNSF, the ranking list and the projects proposed for funding must be approved by the Specialised Committee for International Co-operation and the Presiding Board.
+At NRF, it must be approved by the Ministry of Science and ICT (MSIT).
+By undergoing this procedure, the projects will be considered as approved by the Korean-Swiss Joint Committee.